Robust and Dexterous Dual-arm Tele-Cooperation using Adaptable Impedance Control: Introduction

 \section{Introduction}

-Robots have been strategic assets for the design of modular and flexible production lines in the second half last century.
-The prosperity brought by these technologies has played a central role in improving our quality of life and generated a demographic shift in our society.
-The ageing population is currently generating a reduction of the active workforce and an increasing demand for health services related to the ageing-related pathologies.
-Robots could help satisfying these demands by enabling better healthcare, reducing work-related injuries, and reducing the risk for operators in dangerous environments \cite{Li2018,tommasino2017,tommasino2017task,tiseo2018bipedal}.
-These tasks require the availability of control frameworks capable of switching between different tasks in seconds with minimal intervention from a user/operator, especially when we consider that the operator might not have the technical knowledge required to reprogram the robot's controller in such scenarios.
+Robots are valuable resources for adaptable and interchangeable manufacturing.
+The advancements in technology brought about by these robots significantly contributed to the enhancement of our overall well-being and led to significant changes in our population.
+Currently, with the aging population, we are experiencing a decline in the number of people in the workforce and an escalating need for healthcare services catering to age-related ailments.
+Robots have the potential to address these demands by facilitating improved healthcare, minimizing work-related injuries, and decreasing risks for operators in hazardous environments \cite{Li2018,tommasino2017,tommasino2017task,tiseo2018bipedal}.
+The successful execution of these tasks requires the presence of control frameworks that can swiftly transition between various tasks within seconds, requiring minimal involvement from a user or operator.
+This is particularly important because the operator might lack the necessary technical expertise to reprogram the robot's controller in such situations.